 Now that you’ve connected Paypal, navigate to the “Affiliates” tab under “Streamlabs OBS”.
 Here you’ll see confirmation that you’ve completed step 1, and here in step 2 you’ll be able to copy a unique URL created just for you.
 This link will allow your viewers and friends to download SLOBS and let us know how successful you were in referring us.
 You can share this anywhere you think would be easy for viewers to find, whether it’s a channel info panel, in a Youtube video description, or DM to a friend.

 Once you have generated some traffic with your referral link, a chart will populate on your Streamlabs Affiliate dash.
 Here you can toggle data on and off to show how many clicks, downloads, and installs your referral has generated.
 On the right you will see the sources the activity came from, if you’ve placed your link on multiple websites.

 Note that to qualify for payments each month you must meet a minimum of 20 installs using your link.
-We’re also excited to share that for every $.50 you earn, we will match this amount as a donation to a charity each month.
+We’re also excited to share that for every $.40 you earn, we will donate $.05 to a charity each month.